 “Aquarius is definitely ruled by being stimulated mentally, so if they’re bored at their job, the job won’t work,” says Crysler.
 This even applies to boredom that exists around them in the environment—really, anything that’s stale, like, say, a rule that’s outdated and dull.
 For instance, an Aquarius will take it upon themselves to try and revise the situation for the better.
 “One of the big skills and jobs of the Aquarius is to see what is stagnant and boring and figure out ways to change it,” Campanella says.

 5. Aquarians are the rebels of the zodiac world

-In terms of romantic relationships, this rebellion points to them doing well in situations that skew non-traditional, like being long distance or having a separate bedroom from their significant other.
-“They bring an element of newness and difference into the idea of what a relationship should look like, because they don’t necessarily abide by what the typical idea of what a relationship should look like,” Campanella says.
+In terms of romantic relationships, this rebellion points to them doing well in situations that skew non-traditional, like being in a long-distance relationship or having a separate bedroom from their significant other.
+“They bring an element of newness and difference into the idea of what a relationship should look like, because they don’t necessarily abide by the typical idea of what a relationship should look like,” Campanella says.

 6. Aquarians are often stuck in their own head